RegolithCo/RegolithCo-Frontend/public/CHANGELIST.md

 - Salvaging table now sorts correctly (CMAT and RMCO were reversed and had each other's prices)
 - Bug where Substract Transfer Fee wasn't being set correctly
 - Bug where expenses aren't being saved properly.
+- Shatter damage was showing the wrong color (negative shatter damage is good).

 ### May 18, 2024